-- [Your signature. please sign your form.] - [You or an authorized representative need to tell us you would like to leave <Plan name>.
+- [Your signature. please sign your form.] - [During certain times of the year, Medicare doesn't let you disenroll unless you meet certain special exceptions, such as you've moved out of the plan's service area.
+Please call <State/enrollment broker> at <toll-free number>, <days and hours of operation>.
+TTY users should call <toll-free number> to determine if you're able to disenroll at this time.
+The call is free] - You or an authorized representative need to tell us you would like to leave <Plan name>.
 Someone who is not your authorized representative asked that you leave <Plan name>.
 You or your authorized representative is the only ones who can request that you leave <Plan name>.]